TJourde/excel2web2py/README.md

 This program and author will not provide support service to any of those.

+__Bugs :__
+If the file cannot be opened, try to save it as the other format (xlsx <-> xls) and try to re-upload it.
-__Bugs :__ Matplotlib may not load correctly and can take a while to generate plots.
+Matplotlib may not load correctly and can take a while to generate plots.
 If a error says that the Excel file specified had not been found, but a new button appear on the menu, try re-uploading it.
 If you abort the process when uploading a file, it can create empty views/databases or corrupt file/image uploaded.

 2016